CELtd/filplus-autocap/README.md

 ### How?
 1. Each SP sends a tx in FIL to the allocator wallet.
-  In each tx, the SP needs to encode in the `params` field the metadata referring to a specific deal (unverified) that they will need to seal.
+  In each tx, the SP needs to encode in the `params` field the metadata referring to a specific on-chain deal that they will need to seal.
 2. At the end of each auction round, each SP is rewarded an amount of datacap from the total stake, proportional to the total contribution in FIL that the SP had during the auction.
   E.g. SP1 sent 1 FIL and the total FIL contribution in the auction round is 2 FIL, then the SP1 receives 50% of the DataCap at stake).